kisejin/HOSSemEval-EB23-A-Robust-Dataset-for-Aspect-Based-Sentiment-Analysis-of-Hospitality-Reviews/README.md

 **Project Setup with Python 3.11.7 (Conda)**

 This project simplifies setup, streamlining the creation of a Python 3.11.7 environment using Conda and the installation of necessary packages.
 Follow these steps:

 **1. Execute the Script**

 Run the following command in your terminal:
 ```bash
 $ source setup.sh
 ```

+The script will prompt you to confirm various actions during the setup process.
+Respond with 'y' (yes) to proceed with each step.